Aayush-Ankit/puma-simulator/README.md

 If you are behind a proxy, you should type ``` sudo pip --proxy $http_proxy install ...``` instead.

+#TODO: add info on how to change the number of crossbars ad how to inform a model to run

 ## Usage

 For testing if everything is working fine: